-School staff can give only administer medication prescribed by a doctor and only if it is prescribed up to 4 times a day.
+School staff can give only administer medication prescribed by a doctor and only if it is prescribed by a doctor.
 Please bring medicines to the office where you will be asked to complete a medicine administration permission form.

 Longer term or more complex medical conditions will require a Health Care Plan to be completed.
 Please contact the academy to arrange a meeting.

 What do I do if my child has an injury (eg a broken/ fractured limb) and will need additional assistance in school?